bdCastro/ESIEE-computer-graphics-and-openGL/TP3/README.md

 ## 1. Objective

-The objective of this TP is to draw three triangles using OpenGL.
-The triangles must be drawn using the following functions:
+The objective of this TP is to learn how to use shaders to render a scene with three triangles of different colors.

-For this project, I followed the LearnOpenGL Tutorial: [Hello Triangle](https://learnopengl.com/Getting-started/Hello-Triangle) tutorial.

 ## 2. Requirements